 None of the various Prime Ministerial reform initiatives have helped the Government avoid making serious blunders.
 One is therefore forced to conclude that serious reform of the government machine might be necessary.
 There are, broadly, three possible approaches.

 The first approach - the politicisation of the upper reaches of the civil service - would ensure that Ministers are supported by officials who share their political agenda and are energetic in taking it forward.
 The British Civil Service is now the only major Civil Service in the developed world to remain wholly unpoliticised in its upper reaches.
 Others sometimes claim to be, but no longer are.
 New appointments in these countries do not always clearly follow from party allegiance, but they reflect Ministerial preference and thus personal and political rather than constitutional and institutional loyalty.
-The Canadian system is the nearest to that of the UK, but the Canadian equivalents of British Permanent Secretaries are appointed by their Ministers, although appointments seem to be made on merit and incumbents are often reappointed when Governments change following election defeats.
+The Canadian system is probably the nearest to that of the UK, but the Canadian equivalents of British Permanent Secretaries are appointed by their Ministers, although appointments seem to be made on merit and incumbents are often reappointed when Governments change following election defeats.
 In Australia, the equivalent appointments are clearly political.
 And in the American system, most of its top three layers change every four or eight years to make way for new Presidential appointments.

 But any move in the direction of politicisation meets determined opposition in the UK, and is not helped by the fact that politicians are currently so unpopular.
 Serious politicisation therefore appears to be a non-starter, for the time being at least.
 But those interested in this subject might like to read:-